Themba Vilakazi: Murders

 On 11 August 2005, Vilakazi stabbed Michael Mokaba, another black man, 24 times in the neck and top-left chest, killing him.
 Mokaba tried to run away, but Vilakazi caught up to him, stripped him of his clothes, and murdered him.
 His body was discovered near the Pretoria Zoo, over the road from where the last victim was found.
 DNA was on the scene, but the authorities could not match it to any known suspects.
 They also found an area where someone, likely the perpetrator, had been occupying.
 There, police found a cross and pornographic magazines among other items.

 The next victim was a black female sex worker from Sunnyside, whose corpse was found in Brooklyn near the first victim.
 She had been stabbed in the neck and right shoulder, and her clothes had been strewn about the area.
-However, due to the victims gender, investigators are unsure if her murder is linked to Vilakazi, or if it was just coincidental.
+However, due to the victim's gender, investigators are unsure if her murder is linked to Vilakazi, or if it was just coincidental.
 After detectives investigated the cases and found no leads, the six-person task force was disbanded, and they moved on to other cases.

 At 1:00 p.m. on 11 November 2005, Vilakazi fatally stabbed 11-year-old Raipela Aaron Masango in the torso and neck with a knife.
 Unlike the previous victims, Masango was not undressed and instead found in his school uniform.
 He was also killed in a different area than the other victims.
 Because of the dissimilarities, the case was not linked to the others.
 Investigators found DNA on the knife handle, but they did not test it against the DNA found at the Mokaba crime scene.

 Rape

 On 19 October 2012, Vilakazi approached two men and offered to buy them food.
 One of the men declined the offer, but the other, an 18-year-old, followed Vilakazi.
 Once they reached a secluded area, Vilakazi threatened the man with a knife and forced him to walk under a bridge, where he robbed him of his phone and money.
-Afterwards, Vilakazi sodomized him.
+Afterwards, Vilakazi sodomised him.